Abdus Salam (newscaster)

 Abdus Salam (1925 – 2 July 1992) was a Pakistani newscaster at Radio Pakistan and Pakistan Television.
-He was posthumously granted the Pride of Performance Award in 1994.
+He was posthumously awarded the Pride of Performance in 1994.

 Life and career

 Salam was born to a lower middle-class family in 1925 in Ajmer Sharif, British India.
 He migrated to Pakistan after the Indo-Pak Independence.

 Initially, he joined Radio Pakistan, Hyderabad, as a technical operator.
 But later, he became successful as a news reader.
 He also worked for Pakistan Television as an Urdu news presenter from 1977 to 1989.

 Death

 On 29 June 1992, Salam was hit by a motorcycle when he was leaving the Radio Pakistan station for home after recording the night's news bulletin.
-Due to severe injuries, he died on 2 July 1992, after remaining 2 days in a coma.
+Due to severe injuries, he died on 2 July 1992, after remaining in a coma for two days.